While you may not expect, or need, to be as comfortable in a tent as you would be at home, you do expect a certain amount of comfort.

 The padding does make a difference in the longevity of the bag, as well.
 A high-quality goose down bag will hold on to more warmth, and last longer, than synthetic sleeping bags.

 What your bag is filled with is vital to keeping you warm and safe while out in the elements.

-- Synthetic Insulation – The types vary greatly but generally this padding can be made out of a polyester blend like ThermicMicro or Thermal R Max.
+- Synthetic Insulation – The types vary greatly but generally these synthetic fibres can be made out of a polyester blend like ThermicMicro or Thermal R Max.
 With modern advancements, many of these synthetic fibers mimic goose down fairly accurately.
-The benefits are that they are more affordable than down, they dry fast, are non-allergenic and suitable for vegans.
+The benefits of synthetic bags are that they are more affordable than down, they dry fast, are non-allergenic, and suitable for vegans.

 - Goose Down – This is the best kind of filling to have as it is extremely insulating.
 You will keep more of your body heat inside the sleeping bag to stay safe.
 It is much more durable than any synthetic material as it retains its loft and warmth for years longer.
 Since it compresses well, it is ideal for those that are looking to save every centimeter of space as possible.
 The downside is that it is the more expensive option and many vegans and animal rights advocates have ethical issues with it.

-Though there are plenty of campers out there that are purists and like to go as minimal as possible, there are those of us that do like some creature comforts.
+Though there are plenty of campers out there that are purists and like to go as minimal as possible; there are those of us who do like some creature comforts.

 Stash pockets inside the sleeping bag give more storage options as well as security to stow sensitive items like wallets and personal identification.

-Hoods can keep your warmer or block out light and sound for a more restful sleep.
+Hoods can keep you warmer or block out light and sound for a more restful sleep.
 And, zipper guards can help prevent snags or damage to the zipper itself.

 I saved this item for last as it is the most important.
 It may even be overlooked as a sleeping bag may not seem like a safety item.